qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_page.png

-      .. note:: Compilations initiated through the terminal are not tracked by the Qualcomm Software Center, making it impossible to track their progress on the Download page.
+      .. note:: Compilations initiated through the terminal aren't tracked by the Qualcomm Software Center, making it impossible to track their progress on the Download page.

          .. image:: ../../media/k2c-qli-build-ga/compile_terminal_dialog.png